 Opto Inputs

 The OPTO inputs are intended to provide optical isolation for pedestrian detection, internal cabinet functions, remote interconnects or other auxiliary inputs.
+Opto Inputs 1 to 4 are assigned as I56 to I59 respectively.

 The OPTO inputs shall provide electrical isolation of 10 Megohms minimum resistance and 1000 VAC RMS minimum breakdown to all connector pins except the OPTO COMMON pin, at a maximum breakdown leakage current of 1 milliamperes RMS.